This Week in Transportation News: 11 Stories You Need to See

-A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including new motorcycles from Harley-Davidson and a test of EVs on classic road trips.
+A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including fast chargers at Circle K and the world's largest zero-emission aircraft.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.